-- Requires the establishment of a council to identify, evaluate, and coordinate research efforts relating to foreign economic competition activities intended to undermine the national security interests of the U.S. and its partners and allies. - Authorizes an additional \$100 million for the INDOPACOM Joint Training Team. - Creates the Expanded Competition Office to counter adversarial gray-zone economic competition activities. - Requires DOD to convene private equity firms to discuss opportunities in the competition space and address adversarial predatory investment strategies. - Requires a study on expanding the business intelligence activities of the Office of Commercial and Economic Analysis.

-- Expands DOD authorities to strengthen ally and partner military capabilities and improve coalition interoperability. - Authorizes DOD to accept, retain, and expend contributions, including money, personal property, and services, from foreign governments to carry out security cooperation activities in support of shared national security interests. - Expands DOD authorities to build the capabilities of foreign security forces to include disaster risk reduction or response operations, space domain awareness and space operations, and foreign internal defense operations. - Extends the authority to incorporate priorities of the Women, Peace, and Security Act into security cooperation activities with partner forces to promote and support the meaningful inclusion of women in security sectors. - Authorizes DOD to provide non-lethal assistance in the form of medical training and equipment to allied and partner nation civilians to build international medical support capability and capacity. - Authorizes increased funding to support research on foreign malign influence operations. - Establishes a Foreign Military Sales (FMS) Continuous Process Improvement Board to enhance accountability and continuous improvement within DOD. - Requires DOD to submit a strategy for a cybersecurity cooperation pilot program in Latin America and the Caribbean.
+- Requires the establishment of a council to identify, evaluate, and coordinate research efforts relating to foreign economic competition activities intended to undermine the national security interests of the U.S. and its partners and allies. - Authorizes an additional \$49 million for the INDOPACOM Joint Training Team. - Creates the Expanded Competition Office to counter adversarial gray-zone economic competition activities. - Requires DOD to convene private equity firms to discuss opportunities in the competition space and address adversarial predatory investment strategies. - Requires a study on expanding the business intelligence activities of the Office of Commercial and Economic Analysis. - Expands DOD authorities to strengthen ally and partner military capabilities and improve coalition interoperability. - Authorizes DOD to accept, retain, and expend contributions, including money, personal property, and services, from foreign governments to carry out security cooperation activities in support of shared national security interests. - Extends the authority to incorporate priorities of the Women, Peace, and Security Act into security cooperation activities with partner forces to promote and support the meaningful inclusion of women in security sectors. - Authorizes increased funding to support research on foreign malign influence operations. - Establishes a Foreign Military Sales (FMS) Continuous Process Improvement Board to enhance accountability and continuous improvement of the FMS process within DOD.